Partron1/portfolio/README.md

 **My Project**
 *Take a glimpse on some few projects I'v worked on:*

+### Realtime-analytics-pipeline
+**Streaming Pipeline Using Dataflow:**
+Real-time data streaming pipeline for environmental monitoring that ingests IoT sensor data from multiple sources (PM2.5, PM10, CO, NO₂, O₃, temperature, humidity) to visualize and analyze city-level air quality in Accra.

+**Source:** IoT sensors in cities stream air quality data (timestamp, location, PM2.5, PM10, CO, NO2, O3, temperature and humidity levels every few seconds)
+In this project I used Pub/sub to BigQuery
+The Pub/sub template is a streaming pipeline that can read JSON-formatted messages from a Pub/Sub topic and write them to a BigQuery table

+**Pipeline:**
+- Pub/sub (Raw messages)
+- Dataflow (Custom User Defined Function (UDF) stage: clean/transform/enrich)
+- BigQuery (Analytics-ready table)

+**Dashboard:**
+Tableau showing city-level pollution heatmaps, alerts when thresholds are exceeded.
+Impact: Demonstrates environmental monitoring for smart cities

+### Fiber Call Center Analytics

 This project analyzes Google Fiber Customer caller complains for management to make informed descisions
 ![Fiber_Caller](Dashboard_1.png)

 [Read More](https://github.com/Partron1/fiber-caller-analytics)

+### Tableau_Hands-on_Project
 This Project features a Dashboard built with **Tableau** to analyse Traffic volume

 ![Traffic Volume](Traffic_Dashboard1.png)

 [Read More](https://github.com/Partron1/Tableau_Hands-on_Project/blob/main/README.md)

+### Sales Performance Overview
 This Dashboard is for analysis of Vehicle sales performance.
 The project was built solely with **Power Query** and **Excel**

 ![Sales Dashboard](Sales_Dashboard.png)